Mikeishiring/Closing-table/README.md

 The Closing Table addresses a fundamental problem in compensation negotiations: **back-and-forth haggling and negotiation fatigue**.
 Traditional negotiations often involve multiple rounds where neither party reveals their true limits, leading to inefficient outcomes and potential deal failures.

 **The core idea:**
-> Company sets its maximum **total compensation** (base + optional equity, entered as a single yearly number).
+> Company sets its maximum **total compensation** (one all-in yearly number).
-> Candidate sets their minimum **total compensation** (base + optional equity, entered as a single yearly number).
+> Candidate sets their minimum **total compensation** (one all-in yearly number).
 > If the ranges overlap, the app instantly closes a fair deal by splitting the difference 50/50.
 > If they don't overlap, the app clearly signals whether a human conversation could bridge the gap.

-**Note on total compensation:** Both parties enter base salary and equity (if applicable) separately, but the mechanism runs on the **combined total**.
-This ensures the deal is evaluated on the complete compensation package, not just base salary.
+**Note on total compensation:** Both parties enter a single, all-inclusive total compensation number.
+The mechanism runs on that one figure—no breakdowns or extra components.

 This is a **prototype** to explore fair, transparent negotiation mechanisms — not a production compensation tool.